das-developers/das2dlm/doc/build_linux.md

 building on MacOS X are in the build_mac.md file.

-## First build das2C

-The big one.
-First download and build [das2C](https://github.com/das-developers/das2C) on your system.
-This can be involved but much of the system setup for building das2C applies to building das2dlm.

-You will need to know the location of the libdas2.3.a and the header files from the das2C project in the "Check Makefile" section below.

 ## Add system packages

 The DLM uses static libs for portability when ever possible.
 Install these